Deccan Queen: Locomotives

-When it was introduced in 1930, the Deccan Queen was hauled by WCP 1/2 DC passenger locomotives.
+The Deccan Queen has a distinction of being the first intercity passenger train to be hauled by an electric locomotive, and also not using the reversing station at Bhor Ghat, which was abandoned in 1929 following electrification and construction of new tunnels.
+When it was introduced in 1930, the Deccan Queen was hauled by WCP 1 or WCP-2 DC passenger locomotives.
 From 1954 till the 1990s, it was hauled by a WCM-1/2/4/5 DC mixed locomotive.
-From the 1990s till present, it has been hauled end to end by a WCAM-3 or WCAM-2/2P DC/AC locomotive of the Kalyan shed.
-Starting 1 June 2018, on its 88th anniversary, it will be occasionally hauled by the WAP-7 of the Ajni shed.
+From 1992 to 1996, when the WCM locomotives began failing from age, it was hauled by the WCG-2, and occasionally by diesel locomotives.
+From the 1997, it has been hauled end to end by a WCAM-3 or WCAM-2/2P DC/AC locomotive of the Kalyan shed.
+Starting 1 June 2018, on its 88th anniversary, it was occasionally hauled by the WAP-7 of the Ajni shed.
+As of March 2024, the Deccan Queen is hauled by either WCAM-3, WCAM-2/2P or WAP-7 of the Kalyan shed.